GABudhrani/CopyMTL_AI/README.md

 ## Modify the Data path

 This repo initially contain webnlg, you can run the code directly.
-And for NYT dataset you first have to download the dataset and in copy the data to data/nyt/seq2seq_re/*.json.
-And then change the dataset in config.json to NYT
+And for NYT dataset you first have change the dataset in config.json to NYT

 ## Run
 ### Train